 - 15-Minute Creamy Shrimp Pasta (Rose Pasta)

 - 15-Minute Yaki Udon (Stir-Fried Udon Noodles)

 - 10-Minute Garlic Chili Oil Noodles

 15-Minute Spaghetti Aglio e Olio (Garlic Pasta)

 - While the pasta is cooking, heat olive oil in a skillet over medium-low heat, and add garlic.
-Stir and cook until the edges are golden, for about 2-3 minutes.
+Cook until the edges are golden, and stir in red chili flakes.

-- Add the cooked pasta and 1/3 cup pasta water, and stir around to combine.
+- Add the cooked pasta and about 1/3 cup of pasta water, and stir around to cook.
 If the sauce looks a bit too dry, add more of the starchy pasta water.

 - Add parsley and parmesan if using, and season with salt and pepper to finish.
 Garnish and enjoy!